 - Spend Time with Other Single Dads: I have found men’s support groups extremely helpful.
 You can support each other, listen to each other complain, tell funny stories and build lasting friendships.

 - Have Fun With Your Kids: We all get caught up in the everyday stresses and strains and it’s essential to take time out and just have some fun.
 The kids will appreciate it and so will you.
 Do it often.

 - Try and Have a Reasonable Relationship With Your Ex: Though this may not always be possible, at least try for the sake of the kids.
 If you cannot communicate with your ex, make sure not to involve your kids in the negativity.
 Respect visitation and access arrangements and try to be kind about it all.

 - Adult Company and Hobbies: Having adult conversation and getting your head away from kid stuff is also healthy and beneficial.
+As part of your entertainment, you can tune in to adult videos like those found on https://www.livefreecams.com or can even join a sports or golf club.
 On your return, you will feel invigorated and ready to take on the little darlings again.
 Don’t give up your hobbies and keep up as many of your favorite pastimes as you possibly can fit in.

 - Take a Parenting Class: Kids don’t come with instruction manuals and parenting skills must be learned just like any other skill.
 Though some people may be reluctant to take an actual parenting class, they teach you some very useful practical tips and techniques there.